scrapy/scrapy/docs/topics/settings.rst

 Default: ``True``

-Scope: ``scrapy.management.telnet``

-A boolean which specifies if the telnet management console will be enabled (provided its extension is also enabled).
+A boolean which specifies if the :ref:`telnet console <topics-telnetconsole>` will be enabled (provided its extension is also enabled).

 .. setting:: TELNETCONSOLE_PORT